bookofproofs/bookofproofs.github.io/_sources/history/early-middle-ages/lalla.md

 title: Lalla
 born: 720
 died: 790
-keywords: Lalla, HeronianTriangles, CubicEquation, Non-EuclideanGeometry, GaussianCurvature, DivergenceTheorem, LinearEquations
+keywords: lalla,lalla
-description: Lalla, an Indian mathematician, established original theories on Heronian Triangles, Cubic Equations, Intrinsic Geometry, and more.
+description: Lalla was an Indian mathematician who wrote mainly on the application of mathematics to astronomy.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---